codeiner7/real-time-editor-mern/README.md

 First Clone the project into your local system.

-Then install all the dependencies from client and server folders with the help of "npm i" Then add dot env file with following parameters:
+Then install all the dependencies from client and server folders with the help of "npm i" Then add dot env file in the server folder with following parameters:
 MONGO_URI -- consists mongodb connection string
 SECRET_KEY -- secret key for jwt token
 PORT -- Node server port